tavishaggarwal/Pro-Kabaddi/README.md

 For all tasks, we are training separate *Linear Regression models* per task using *data from season 1 to 6* for training.
 And to predict the results we are using season 7 data.

-Also we are veryfying the perdiction with the latest matches happened in Season 7.(not part of the dataset)
+Also we are verifying the prediction with the latest matches happened in Season 7.(not part of the dataset)

 So, for all tasks we are using data from *Season 1 to 6* for training the models and *Season 7* to predict the results.

 For every task, we are generating a derived column as a target variable which depicts the season wise ranking for the player or team in predicting the results.

-Additionally, we have added weight to the rank (no of matched played/total matches) such that results are not biased for any team or player.
+Additionally, we have added weight to the rank (no of matches played/total matches) such that results are not biased for any team or player.

 #### For Tasks 6 and 7: